-Robert is the Head of the High Yield Credit Group and a Portfolio Manager.
+Robert is Managing Director, Head of the High Yield Credit Group and a Portfolio Manager.
 He oversees the investment activity related to all non-investment grade assets, including floating rate loans and high yield bonds.
 He is also a Portfolio Manager on all floating rate loan mandates, including retail mutual funds, institutional accounts, and CLOs.
 He has served as a Portfolio Manager of the MainStay Floating Rate Fund since its inception.

 Robert joined the firm in 2001.
 Previously, he worked extensively in the leveraged finance markets for Fleet Securities, Crèdit Lyonnais, and Chase Manhattan Bank.
 He has worked in the financial services industry since 1994.

 Robert earned a B.A. from Yale University and an M.B.A. from the University of Chicago Graduate School of Business.

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
 Investment return and principal value will fluctuate so that upon redemption, shares may be worth more or less than their original cost.
 Performance figures for all Funds reflect contractual waivers and/or expense limitations, without which total returns may have been lower.
 These limitations may be modified or terminated only with Board approval.